A low fantasy campaign of grim deeds

 We avoid all objectionable content from the Pathfinder Baseline by default, excluding the content warnings mentioned above (i.e. gore, etc.).

-The X card can be used at any point if a player (DM or not) is uncomfortable with content currently happening IC.
-Play the card by typing an “X” in OOC (tag the DM as well) and the group can change, rewind or skip the content.
+The X card can be used at any point if a player (GM or not) is uncomfortable with content currently happening IC.
+Play the card by typing an “X” in OOC and tag the GM, or privately message the DM directly, and the group can change, rewind or skip the content.
 And you don't have to explain or say anything about why you played the X card.

 Lines and Veils are established boundaries for the story.
 Players can let me know their lines (hard boundaries which are excluded from the game) and veils (soft boundaries which are included, but not explicitly described) and we will do our best to respect them.